AlfonsoGordonCC/MultiplayerGamification/README.md

 and the Windws Build Support modules and is designed for Oculus Quest and Oculus Quest 2 standalones.
 Using another version WILL lead to many problems.

 The project needs a free space on disc of 25 GB

+The project is uploaded as a ZIP do to the high amount of files that uses.